menu

 Overview

 Defiance is a tiny town located in the state of Pennsylvania.
 With a population of 196 people and just one neighborhood, Defiance is the 1093rd largest community in Pennsylvania.
-Defiance has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Defiance was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Defiance is generally considered to be a blue-collar town.
-63.21% of the Defiance workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Defiance is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Defiance who work in personal care services (13.21%), farm management occupations (11.32%), and sales jobs (8.49%).
+78.75% of the Defiance workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Defiance is a town of production and manufacturing workers, transportation and shipping workers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Defiance who work in farm management occupations (16.25%), sales jobs (7.50%), and personal care services (6.25%).

 Another important characteristic of Defiance is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.